ArisAlt/BAgent/README.md

 `sys.path` so it can import `pre_train_data` even when scripts are launched from within the `src` directory.
 These tweaks prevent `ModuleNotFoundError` when the wrappers are used without modifying `PYTHONPATH`.
+Recent updates switched intra-package imports to explicit relative form (`from .ocr import OcrEngine`, etc.).
+If you encounter `ModuleNotFoundError` for modules like `ocr`, ensure you're running commands from the repository root or that `src/` is on `PYTHONPATH`.

 Run tests with: